laurenmillan/novel-pursuit-backend/README.md

 # Backend Open Library App

 This is a Node.js and Express backend app that provides RESTful API for interacting with a database.
+The app follows the CRUD (Create, Read, Update, Delete) paradigm, allowing users to create, read, update, and delete book data from the database.
 The app is built using the following:

 * Node.js